 Rockefeller has long been a leader in promoting the careers of women scientists, and we take great pride in this role.
-Our groundbreaking Women & Science program has helped to support and recruit women scientists and faculty for nearly 25 years, and the university has become recognized around the world for our cadre of exceptional women scientific leaders.
+Our groundbreaking Women & Science program has helped to support and recruit women scientists and faculty for 25 years, and the university has become recognized around the world for our cadre of exceptional women scientific leaders.

 Support the Portrait Initiative